|

 4. The dual economy remains intact and most states rely on a single crop or mineral making them vulnerable to world markets.
 A dual economy involves the existence of two separate economic sectors within one country, divided by different levels of development, technology and patterns of demand.
 It’s an economy where both technically advanced and technically primitive sectors exist, as in developing countries where advanced technology is applied to extracting minerals or manufacturing while at the same time large parts of the country exist at subsistence level.

 5. Southern Africa a.
-Angola, Botswana, Comoros, Lesotho, Madagascar, Malawi, Mauritius, Mozambique, Namibia, South Africa, eSwatini, Zambia, Zimbabwe b.
+Angola, Botswana, Comoros, Lesotho, Madagascar, Malawi, Mauritius, Mozambique, Namibia, South Africa, Eswatini, Zambia, Zimbabwe b.
 6 landlocked states c. northern zone marks limit of Congo basin e. rich in natural resources f. agricultural diversity

 6. East Africa a.
 Kenya, Tanzania, Uganda, Djibouti, Eritrea, Ethiopia, Seychelles, Somalia (including Somaliland) b. lies astride equator c. mainly highlands d. cooler and generally drier conditions e. ethnic diversity

 7. Equatorial Africa a.
 Burundi, Cameroon, Central African Republic, Chad, Democratic Republic of the Congo, Republic of the Congo, Rwanda b. astride equator c. mainly lowland country d. vast areas of rainforest e. environment a mixed blessing f.
 Delineated from Nigeria by physiographic as well as cultural breaks. g.
 The Adamawa Highland is the border for British Nigeria and French Cameroon. h. dominated by Congo River and Basin i. equatorial rainforest j. transportation and communication impeded k.
-French is predominant in most states except Sao Tome and Principe. l. most underdeveloped area in this region i. copper (Democratic Republic of the Congo) ii. timber, oil (Gabon, Cameroon) iii. gold, manganese, uranium
+French is predominant in most states except Sao Tome and Principe.

 8. West Africa a.
 Benin, Burkina Faso, Cape Verde, Côte d'Ivoire, Equatorial Guinea, Gabon, The Gambia, Ghana, Guinea, Guinea-Bissau, Liberia, Mali, Mauritania, Niger, Nigeria, São Tomé and Príncipe, Senegal, Sierra Leone, Togo b.
 Atlantic slave trade c.
 British, French and German colonialism d. political instability with succession of civil wars and military coups e. north a transition zone between the Sahara desert and the Sudan Savanna f.
 Islam is the predominant religion of the West African interior and the far west coast of the continent (70% of West Africans); and was introduced to the region by traders in the 9th century.